dwing4g/signpost-fast-travel/README.md

 * Factor player stats such as speed into time cost
 * Factor timescale
 * Optional add-on to place signposts in regions where they may be scarce
+* Reset travel points in cells that are changed by quests when they reach a certain point in the quests' progress